-The Sophomore Surge is a new program at MSU where peer mentors and faculty and staff will guide and support incoming students throughout their first year of college and engage them with an active community of support.
+The Sophomore Surge is a program at MSU where peer mentors and faculty and staff will guide and support incoming students throughout their first year of college and engage them with an active community of support.

 The purpose of the Sophomore Surge is to apply individually tailored support to the social, academic, and personal needs of first-year students throughout the crucial first year of college.
 The Surge will support first-year students in their transition to college through exploration, examination, and development of their identity, interests, strengths, values, and goals.
 The Sophomore Surge will connect first-year students with a Peer Mentor and with faculty and advising professionals at MSU who are committed to student success.